haifengliu/azrefresh/mooncake/storage-custom-domain-name.md

 4. At the bottom of the screen click **Manage Domain** to display the **Manage Custom Domain** dialog.
 In the text at the top of the dialog, you'll see information on how to create the CNAME record.
 For this procedure, ignore the text that refers to the **asverify** subdomain.

-5. Log on to your DNS registrar's web site, and go to the page for managing DNS.
+5. Log on to your DNS registrar's  Website, and go to the page for managing DNS.
 You might find this in a section such as **Domain Name**, **DNS**, or **Name Server Management**.